What does NSOP stand for?

 What can I expect once I arrive on campus?

 When you pull up to campus, you will be greeted by Barnard Public Safety so they can tell you where to temporarily park while you unload your belongings in to a designated area.
 We have an amazing crew of Orientation Leaders who will assist you in unloading your car and bringing your things to your residence hall.
 Please be patient, as many students will be moving into the residence halls at once.
-After move-in, there will be programs and information sessions for you and your family, a complimentary bagged lunch, and plenty of time for you to start settling into your new home prior to Family Farewells at 3:30pm.
+After move-in, there will be a luncheon with the deans for you and your family and plenty of time for you to start settling into your new home.
 Keep in mind that you'll have lots of help moving in from upperclass students, so it's not neccessary to bring the whole family; 2-3 relatives is plenty.

 What should I do if I'm coming from far away and can't pack everything?

 There are many places right around campus where you can purchase toiletries and other supplies for your room.
-However, we also offer a free shuttle bus to and from Bed, Bath, and Beyond on Move-In Day!
-We also have a vendor fair on campus for smaller items.
+However, we also offer a free shuttle bus to and from Bed, Bath, and Beyond on Sunday, August 24th!
 You may also want to have some of your belongings shipped.
 You can ship packages to your school address starting three days before Orientation.

 If I shipped items to campus, what is that process and where do I pick up my packages on Move-In Day?